Family Information for Commencement

-A Fredonia tradition continues on Friday, May 18 at 7:30 p.m., in King Concert Hall when the Michael C. Rockefeller Arts Center presents “Commencement Eve on Broadway: Music from ‘Phantom of the Opera,’ ‘Les Misérables’ and More”
+A Fredonia tradition continues on Friday, May 15, at 7:30 p.m., in King Concert Hall when the Michael C. Rockefeller Arts Center presents “'Commencement Eve Pops: Salute to the Big Apple”

-All seats are reserved, and due to the popularity of the event, early ticket purchase is recommended.
+All seats are reserved for this DFT Communications Pops Series Event, and due to the popularity of the event, early ticket purchase is recommended.

-Tickets are $22, $27, $32 and $37, depending on seat location, and are available at the Fredonia Ticket Office in the Williams Center.
-Orders will be made by telephone with Visa or MasterCard.
+Tickets are $20, $25, $30 and $35, depending on seat location, and are available at the Fredonia Ticket Office in the Williams Center.
+Orders can be made by telephone with Visa, MasterCard, Discover or American Express.

 The Fredonia Ticket Office is open during the spring semester, when classes are in session, on Monday through Friday, from 9 a.m. to 7 p.m., and on Saturday, from 1 to 5 p.m.

-President Horvath will host a reception honoring the graduates immediately following each ceremony in the Dods Hall grove.
-The rain location is the Williams Center.
+Interim President Hefner will host a reception honoring the graduates immediately following each ceremony in the Williams Center Multipurpose Room.

-The Commencement Committee is proud to announce that fresh cut flowers will be available for purchase at the main entrance to the natatorium on the day of Commencement.
+The Commencement Committee is proud to announce that fresh cut flowers will be available for purchase at the main entrance to the Steele Hall Natatorium on the day of Commencement.
 A large variety of sizes, colors and products will be available.
-To pre-order flowers via email, see the website.
+To pre-order flowers, see the website.